-As part of many of the projects we work on, WSA Community Consultants provides training to help its clients achieve their goals.
-This may involve group sessions or one-to-one capacity building.
+WSA Community Consultants are passionate about supporting everyone working with communities.
+WSA provide training to help clients achieve their goals.
+This may involve set group sessions, bespoke training workshops or one-to-one capacity building.

 Community-focused training courses